When is enough, enough?

 There were some moments in the film that I could relate to:

 One featured patient travels with U2 on tour.
 At one point she said, "The hardest thing is everybody thinks I'm normal."
 On the outside she looked perfectly healthy, but she was walking around in constant pain.
 I can relate.
-I look very healthy, no one would ever know I was sick and people who know I’m sick often forget that I have certain limitations.
-The other issue with this is that Lyme patients have good days and bad days.
-On a good day I could run a mile and have very little pain.
-On a bad day I feel like getting out of bed and taking a shower is the equivalent to running a marathon.
-Thankfully, with treatment I have fewer and fewer bad days, but not all those with Lyme disease are so lucky.
+I look very healthy, no one would ever know I was sick and people who know I'm sick often forget that I have certain limitations.

 Another patient recalls a time when a doctor said, "You don't have Lyme Disease."
-Hearing this struck a huge chord with me, because one year before my diagnosis, through Igenex testing and the iSpot test, a doctor said these exact words to me and refused to conduct a simple blood test.
-I don’t know if a conventional ELISA or Western blot would've been positive, but I know in my time as a "undiagnosed" patient I had never been refused any other tests.
+Hearing this struck a nerve with me, because one year before my diagnosis, through Igenex testing and the iSpot test, a doctor said these exact words to me and refused to conduct a simple blood test.
+I don't know if a conventional ELISA or Western blot would've been positive, but I know in my time as a "undiagnosed" patient I had never been refused any other tests.
 It makes me wonder why the doctor was so adamant that I didn't have Lyme.

 The movie left a bitter taste in my mouth.
 I've said many times that all I wanted was a diagnosis, not a controversy.
 But on the other hand the Lyme community is so incredibly supportive.
 I know we will stick together and find a way to be heard.